 - Competitors will be constructing an oversized coat from the pattern that they prepared prior to the competition day.
 Fabric should be cut prior to competition day. - Competitors will not be allowed any notes, listening devices, or communication with their trainers about sewing construction during the competition.
 Competitors may consult with their trainer during lunch.
-Trainers may assist competitors with machine issues during the competition. - Industry sewing standards for garment construction should be maintained as equipment allows. - The mandatory pocket (competitor's choice of single welt, double welt, or patch) and any interfacing fusing on the coat need to be completed by lunch for judging. - The coat must be on the mannequin by 2:00 pm to be counted in the contest.
+Trainers may assist competitors with machine issues during the competition. - Industry sewing standards for garment construction should be maintained as equipment allows. - The mandatory pocket (competitor's choice of single welt, double welt, or patch) needs to be completed by lunch for judging. - The coat must be on the mannequin by 2:00 pm to be counted in the contest.